margajdon/reproduction-FAIRCAL/README.md

-## Bias Mitigation Through Calibration

-Code for the paper Bias Mitigation Through Calibration.
+## On the Reproducibility of "FairCal: Fairness Calibration for Face Verification"

+Code for On the Reproducibility of "FairCal: Fairness Calibration for Face Verification".
+Based on the code for the paper FairCal: Fairness Calibration for Face Verification (https://github.com/tiagosalvador/faircal)

 ## Requirements
+TODO Ryan write this

 To install requirements: